 Dr. Thomas John Barnardo was revered in London for his work with orphans.
 One day a dirty, destitute little boy came to him and asked for admission to the London orphanage.
 Somewhat surprised, Barnardo said, “But, my boy, I don’t know you.
 Who are you?
 What do you have to recommend you?”
 The little boy held up his tattered coat and said, “If you please, sir, I thought these here rags would be all I needed to recommend me.”
 Barnardo swept the child up into his arms and said, “You are right, little fellow!
 Welcome to our orphanage!”

 Just as that little boy’s ragged attire was all he needed to receive help from Dr. Barnardo, our sins are all we need to receive help from Jesus.
 But, like that boy, we must see our need for help.
-It is only when we stop attempting to justify ourselves and cleanse our own sins that Christ can step in and provide the forgiveness we need.
+It is only when we stop attempting to either justify our sinful behavior or cleanse our own sins that Christ can step in and provide the forgiveness we need.

 One writer has described it this way: